omar0930/Analysis-Of-Hotel-Customer-Sentiments-Reviews/README.md

 - **Programming Language**: Python
 - **Libraries**: Pandas, NumPy, Scikit-learn, NLTK, Matplotlib, Seaborn
 - **Data Visualization**: Matplotlib, Seaborn
 ---
-## Contributing
-Contributions are welcome!
-If you'd like to contribute, please:
-1. Fork the repository.
-2. Create a new branch.
-3. Make your changes and commit them.
-4. Submit a pull request.
----

 ## Installation